Overview of CSR Communication

 We use the following tools to disseminate information to ensure our stakeholders understand our CSR initiatives.
 We have investigated and examined the details contained in reports to ensure transparent, active and fair reporting from the perspective of both social requirements for disclosure, and our CSR material issues and other ESG issues.

-- The Annual Report 2017 (Integrated Report) serves to provide stakeholders with a clear overview of the Group, our performance, and our management strategies, and is prepared pursuant to Article 271-25 of the Insurance Business Act and Article 210-10-2 of the Ordinance for the Enforcement of the Insurance Business Act.
-Since fiscal year 2014 we have published an Annual Report (Integrated Report) that includes both financial and non-financial information on our performance and strategies, referring to the International Integrated Reporting Framework published by the International Integrated Reporting Council (IIRC).
+- The Annual Report 2020 (Integrated Report) serves to provide stakeholders with a clear overview of our group’s transformation into “Theme Park for the Security, Health, and Wellbeing of Customers” based on the group management Philosophy and is prepared pursuant to Article 271-25 of the Insurance Business Act and Article 210-10-2 of the Ordinance for the Enforcement of the Insurance Business Act.

-- In an effort to enhance accessibility we have published the details contained in CSR Communication Report 2017 on our CSR website as well as in PDF format.
+- In an effort to enhance accessibility, we have disclosed the details contained in CSR Communication Report 2020 on our CSR website.

-- The CSR Booklet 2017 offers a clear and succinct introduction to examples of our CSR initiatives.
+- The SDGs Booklet 2020 offers a clear and succinct introduction to examples of our initiatives for SDGs.

 - Initiatives to improve corporate value through social responsibility

-In the Top Commitment, Group CEO & President Kengo Sakurada, as the organization’s most senior decision-maker, offers a description of initiatives being taken to improve corporate value and plans for future growth.
+In the Top Commitment, Group CEO & President Kengo Sakurada, as the organization’s most senior decision-maker, offers a description of Value Creation Story for realization of “A Theme Park for Security, Health & Wellbeing” and the Sompo Group’s strengths, and plans for future growth.
 He indicates the processes for creating value and sets a roadmap for a sustainable society and Group growth.

 - Initiatives for Sustainable Development Goals (SDGs)

-- Three featured topics based on the latest social trends and our strengths
+- Initiatives based on the latest social trends and our strengths

 - Stakeholder engagement

-We believe that communicating with our diverse stakeholders is important for understanding social issues, for building relationships of trust and collaboration, and for accomplishing greater results.
+We believe that communicating with our diverse stakeholders is important to be aware of social issues, to build relationships of trust and collaboration, and to accomplish greater results.
 This Report details our progress and focus on comments received from stakeholders in the process of redefining the Group CSR Material Issues announced in April 2016.
-As mentioned in 2 and 3 above, we have included an interview with an expert.
+As mentioned in 2 above, we have included an interview with an expert.

 - Initiatives to improve information disclosure credibility